SoftwareSystemsLaboratory/clime/README.md

 ## About

-The Software Systems Laboratory (SSL) CLIME project is a collection of `python` tools that can be used on any Git repository to generate longitudinal graphs of classical process metrics.
+The Software Systems Laboratory (SSL) PRIME (PRocess Internal Metrics) project is a collection of `python` tools that can be used on any Git repository to generate longitudinal graphs of classical process metrics.

-You can install the entirety of the CLIME project from Pypi with `pip install --upgrade pip clime-metrics`.
+You can install the entirety of the PRIME project from Pypi with `pip install --upgrade pip clime-metrics`.

 ### Licensing